ChristianBagley/awesome-stars/README.md

 ## Swift

+- [HackingWithSwift](https://github.com/twostraws/HackingWithSwift) - The project source code for hackingwithswift.com
+- [Swift-Plagiarism-Checker](https://github.com/Copyleaks/Swift-Plagiarism-Checker) - Copyleaks detects online plagiarism and checks content originality.
+Use Copyleaks to know if your content has been used online.
+This example in Swift shows how to integrate with the Copyleaks cloud to check for plagiarism.
+- [TouchBarLauncher](https://github.com/zats/TouchBarLauncher) - Touch Bar simulator launcher.
+Requires Xcode 8.1 and macOS 10.12.1
+- [touch-bar-simulator](https://github.com/sindresorhus/touch-bar-simulator) - Use the Touch Bar on any Mac
+- [scratchpad](https://github.com/mminer/scratchpad) - Criminally simple scratchpad for macOS.
 - [Quickeys](https://github.com/alexrosenfeld10/Quickeys) - A mac menu bar app that provides note taking functionality though a quick dropdown menu.
 - [SwiftLint](https://github.com/realm/SwiftLint) - A tool to enforce Swift style and conventions.
 - [LeakEye](https://github.com/zixun/LeakEye) - LeakEye is a memory leak monitor write by swift inspired by PLeakSniffer